-Since 1968 when the number of cremations exceeded burials for the first time, cremation has increased considerably.
-Current figures suggest that around 74% of all funerals are cremations.
+The first ever cremation was in Woking Crematorium in 1885 and since 1968 when the number of cremations exceeded burials for the first time, cremation has increased considerably.
+Current figures show that around 78% of all funerals are cremations.

 The service for burial and cremation is the same apart from the form of committal sentences.
 The service may take place at your own place of worship with a short committal service in the crematorium chapel, or you may have the whole service at the crematorium chapel.
 Alternatively, you may prefer a civil ceremony be conducted, or even no service at all.
 The service can be held at the crematorium, a local church or any other place that you choose.